NinjaBoyLao/jksm-learning/README.md

 Place makerom inside your devkitARM's bin directory.
 Type 'make cia' inside the project's directory to build.

-I was asked to move the folder location to sd:/homebrew/3ds/JKSV to help keep homebrew users SD cards a bit more clean.
-Please move your JKSV folder to this location if you have used this program before.

-A custom font can be used by placing it in the sd:/homebrew/3ds/JKSV folder and naming it "font.ttf".
+A custom font can be used by placing it in the sd:/JKSV folder and naming it "font.ttf".
 I also recommend replacing the font with a smaller one if you're building a 3dsx.

 Due to the fact that I cannot keep up with homebrew releases anymore, I've decided to make the filter list external.
 If you need to add a program to it, copy its lower ID to the end of filter.txt in your JKSV folder as 0xXXXXXXXX.